-The twelfth edition of the Architecture Film Festival Rotterdam continues as usual!
-AFFR is the first festival in Rotterdam to open its doors again after the lockdown due to the Covid-19 pandemic.
+The thirteenth edition of the Architecture Film Festival Rotterdam continues as usual!
+AFFR will be one of the first festivals in Rotterdam to open its doors again after the lockdown due to the Covid-19 pandemic.
 We want to do this carefully and deliberately.
 That means a limited room capacity in LantarenVenster.
 But also screenings at new locations!
 Given the limited income, it is not possible for AFFR to give away a free entrance ticket of the opening performance this year.

 The festival can also partly be followed online this year.
 Given the many guests from abroad that AFFR normally welcomes in LantarenVenster and the limited capacity of the rooms, we would still like to offer everyone the opportunity to be (virtually) present at a special selection of films, introductions, interviews and master classes.
 This exclusive program can be followed live during the festival via our streaming service.
 Club Fountainhead members watch for free!